ukrsite/book-store-io-task/README.md

 * `<T> List<T> read(InputStream source, Function<String[], T> mapper) throws IOException`
   Returns the contents of the received file as a list of objects.
 The operation algorithm is as follows: It reads lines with data descriptions through the received source stream.
-Then, it splits each string into an array of `String` elements using valuesDelimiter.
+Then, it splits each string into an array of `String` elements using valuesDelimiter configuration property.
 Then, it converts the resulting array into an object of the `T` type using the mapper parameter, a function that creates an object of the `T` type with field values taken from the given array.

 * `<T> void write(OutputStream dest, List<T> value, Function<T, String[]> mapper) throws IOException`